MiraLax Poop Chart: How to Check for the Laxative Response.

 - BSFS type one and two in more than 25% of defecations.

-- A sense of anal or rectal blockage in more than 25% of defecations.
+- A sense of anorectal blockage in more than 25% of defecations.

 - Fewer than three spontaneous bowel movements per week.